Crypto News

 • Revolut: USDT trading and spending

 When Tether's reserves strengthen, it directly affects the safety and stability of these spending solutions.
-A stablecoin is only as stable as its backing, and USDT's backing now includes:
+A stablecoin is only as stable as its backing, and USDT's backing now includes $122 billion in U.S. Treasuries (low-risk, liquid government debt), $17.4 billion in gold (inflation hedge, crisis-resistant), $8.4 billion in Bitcoin (asymmetric upside, speculative), and a $6.3 billion excess reserve safety buffer.

 For crypto cardholders, this means USDT is less likely to depeg during volatility, reducing the risk of your spending power evaporating mid-transaction.

-Nothing broke - this is positive news.
-But it's worth understanding the context.
+Nothing broke here.
+This is positive news.
+But the context matters.

 The TerraUSD Collapse Shadow